codio/site/source/docs/misc/schoolscontent/lexikon.html.md

 <img alt="authtoken" src="/img/docs/lexicon.png" class="simple"/>

-## Using the Lexikon with Guides
+## Using the Lexikon with tutorial content
-To make accessing the Lexikon from your Guides content even easier, we have a Global Option in the Guides settings that lets you specify the default topic to select.
-If you use this option, an icon will appear in the Guide toolbar that will load the Lexikon window with the selected topic automatically selected.
+To make accessing the Lexikon from your content even easier, we have a Global Option in the Guides settings that lets you specify the default topic to select.
+If you use this option, an icon will appear in the toolbar that will load the Lexikon window with the selected topic automatically selected.

 Click the **Settings** button, then select the **Global** tab.
 You can then specify the Topic name in the available field.